debemenitammy/A-DATA-SET-FOR-COMPANY-SERVICES/README.md

 # A-DATA-SET-FOR-COMPANY-SERVICES
-consists of the items sold by thr company
+consists of the items sold by the company
+I am a python developer, I love Machine Learning...